 The largest prospective dataset on bSUVmax30 comes from the phase III GALLIUM study31 where patients with HTB FL were treated with induction chemoimmunotherapy (CIT) containing either obinutuzumab or rituximab followed by antibody maintenance.
 Among 549 patients for whom PET data were available, bSUVmax values ranged from 3.1 to 64.4.
 After a median follow-up of 5 years, biopsy-confirmed HT occurred in 15 patients (2.7%).
 Median bSUVmax was 12.4 (range, 8.1-28.0) in those developing HT versus 11.8 (3.1-64.4) in those without HT.
 The SUVrange (difference between bSUVmax of the most and least 18F-FDG–avid lymphoma sites) was similar in both groups (median 8.0 [range, 1.08-23.91] versus 7.1 [0.00-59.81], respectively).
 Seventy-four of 549 (13.5%) patients had a bSUVmax of >20, with only 1/74 (1.4%) undergoing documented HT.
-No association with HT was observed with any specific chemotherapy regimen (CHOP, CVP, or bendamustine) or antibody, and SUVmax did not predict subsequent HT in patients treated with any specific regimen.30 Table 1 summarises the key studies correlating SUVmax with outcome in FL.
+No association with HT was observed with any specific chemotherapy regimen (CHOP, CVP, or bendamustine) or antibody, and SUVmax did not predict subsequent HT in patients treated with any specific regimen.30 Furthermore, baseline SUVmax did not correlate with PFS in the GALLIUM study (Barrington S, PET in Lymphoma and Myeloma Meeting, 2018).
+It is important to note that this is the only prospective data charting quantitative PET metrics in a bendamustine-treated population.
+Table 1 summarises the key studies correlating SUVmax with outcome in FL.
 These data suggest there is no clear benefit in biopsying or re-biopsying lesions on the basis of SUVmax alone, even if the area of maximum FDG uptake was not sampled.
 One possible caveat to making this conclusion is that some patients with high SUVmax values might have been excluded from the GALLIUM trial due to concerns about HT on the pre-treatment PET.
-However, there was a similarly low rate (25/653, 3.8%) of HT in the subset of GALLIUM patients without baseline PET performed, arguing against such a selection bias.
+However, there was a similarly low rate (25/653, 3.8%) of documented HT in the subset of GALLIUM patients without baseline PET performed, arguing against such a selection bias.
 Nonetheless, to directly investigate this possibility, the PETReA (PET-guided, Response-Adapted therapy) study (EudraCT number: 2016-004010-10) will include the collection of screening logs for all patients diagnosed with FL at participating institutions irrespective of trial enrollment.
 In this way, it should be possible to evaluate the clinical significance of bSUVmax without the potential confounding effects of patient exclusion due to high SUVmax values.
-Notwithstanding these data, the limited reproducibility of SUV measurements will make standardisation challenging in future trials.
+Notwithstanding these data, the limited reproducibility of SUV measurements with the higher SUVmax charted by more modern PET scanners, will make standardisation challenging in future trials.